On This Page

 Yes.
 Nurses in Ontario and British Columbia are reviewing the content of the REx-PN.
 They continue to review and develop the exam to ensure it meets our needs as regulators and the needs of the public for safe nursing care.

-How will the exam be translated into French?
+How are the exam questions being translated into French?

 To meet the needs of French-speaking Canadian REx-PN candidates, the exam will be offered in French.
 A third party will translate questions following best practice and recommended standards.
 A panel, made up of French PN academics who are familiar with nurse practice settings, developed a lexicon that is informing third party translation.
 The third party translates questions following the lexicon, best practice and recommended standards.